alibaba/GraphScope/docs/flex/interactive/development/python/python_sdk.md

 bulk_loading(sess, graph_id)
 ```

-For each vertex/edge types, you need to provide the input data source and column mapping infomation.
+For each vertex/edge types, you need to provide the input data source and column mapping information.
-Remember to add `@` at the begining of the local file path.
+Remember to add `@` at the beginning of the local file path.
-`Session.bulkLoading()` will submit an dataloading job to the service, and we can query the status of the job via `Session.getJobStatus()`, and wait until the job has compleleted successfully.
+`Session.bulkLoading()` will submit an data loading job to the service, and we can query the status of the job via `Session.getJobStatus()`, and wait until the job has compleleted successfully.

 ### Create a stored procedure

 Stored procedures can be registered into GraphScope Interactive to encapsulate and reuse complex graph operations.
 Interactive support both `cypher` and `c++` queries as stored procedures.
-With the following code, you will create a procedure named `testProcedure` which is definied via a `cypher` query.
+With the following code, you will create a procedure named `testProcedure` which is defined via a `cypher` query.

 ```python
 # Create Graph